dkrisswanto/git-it-write-dadang/readme.md

-# Git it Write.
+# Git it Write

-Git it Write is WordPress plugin which allows to publish the markdown files present in a Github repository to your WordPress site.
+Test Git it Write is WordPress plugin which allows to publish the markdown files present in a Github repository to your WordPress site.
 So with this plugin, whenever the files are added, updated in the repository the WordPress post will be added, updated accordingly.

 This plugin is inspired from static site generators like `Jekyll`, `Next.js`, `Gatsby.js` on how content is written is markdown.
 This is a similar idea for WordPress where markdown data is parsed from Github and published as posts.